-Pantex Plant generated 69.0 m3 of wastes regulated by TSCA, during 2011.
+Pantex Plant generated 52.1 m of wastes regulated by TSCA, during 2012.
 These wastes include asbestos, asbestos-containing material, and materials containing or contaminated by polychlorinated biphenyls (PCBs).
-During the year, construction projects and deactivation and decommissioning of excess facilities contributed 88.7 percent of the total TSCA waste generated.
+During the year, construction projects and deactivation and decommissioning of excess facilities contributed 88.4 percent of the total TSCA waste generated.
 All TSCA wastes were shipped offsite for final treatment and disposal.

-During 2011, Pantex Plant generated 8.5m3 of waste that were managed as universal wastes.
+During 2012, Pantex Plant generated 8.8 m of waste that were managed as universal wastes.
 Universal wastes are defined as hazardous wastes that are subject to alternative management standards in lieu of regulation, except as provided in applicable sections of the Texas Administrative Code.
 Universal wastes include batteries, pesticides, paint and paint-related waste, and fluorescent lamps.
-During the year, deactivation and decommissioning of excess facilities contributed 1.2 percent of the total universal waste generated.
 These wastes are shipped offsite for final treatment, disposal, or, as applicable, recycling.

-Pantex Plant generated 29.8 m3 of low-level radioactive waste, during 2011.
+Pantex Plant generated 27.4 m of low-level radioactive waste during 2012.
 The low-level radioactive wastes were generated by weapons-related activities.

 Assembly and disassembly of weapons also results in some wastes that include both radioactive and hazardous constituents, which are referred to as "mixed waste."
 The hazardous portion of the mixed waste is regulated by the TCEQ pursuant to RCRA regulations.
 The radioactive portion is regulated pursuant to the Atomic Energy Act.
-During 2011, Pantex Plant generated 0.4m3 of mixed waste.
-The mixed wastes generated at the Plant were generated by weapons-related activities.
+During 2012, Pantex Plant did not generate any mixed waste.